 Regulators and U.S. government bodies have a major impact on our business.
 The U.S. Federal Reserve is a major participant in, and its actions significantly impact, the real estate debt markets.
-While the The Federal Reserve is expected has kept the federal funds rate flat since July 2023, and there can be no assurance if or when any reductions will be announced.
-Partly due to make gradual increases in the federal funds rate there can be no assurance if prior to July 2023 and when such increases will be made.
-These increases in the uncertainty over future actions of the Federal Reserve, borrowing costs remain high.
-Should the Federal Reserve continue to keep the federal funds rate and any future flat for a prolonged period of time, or should it announce further increases, due to other key economic indicators, such as the unemployment rate or inflation, this may cause interest rates and borrowing costs to remain high or rise even further, which may negatively impact our ability to access the debt markets on favorable terms and the market value of our capital stock.
+The Federal Reserve has kept partly due to the continued elevated levels of the federal funds rate flat since July 2023, and there can be no assurance if or when any reductions will be announced.
+Partly due to increases in the federal funds rate prior to July 2023 and the uncertainty over future actions of the Federal Reserve, borrowing costs remain high.
+Should While the Federal Reserve continue to keep recently cut the federal funds interest rate for the first time in four years in September 2024, but have held rates flat for a prolonged period of time, or should it thus far in 2025 and may announce further increases this may cause in the future, causing interest rates and borrowing costs to remain high or rise even further, which may negatively impact our ability to access the debt markets on favorable terms and the market value of our capital stock.
 This may result in future acquisitions by us generating lower overall economic returns and increasing the costs associated with refinancing current debt, which could potentially reduce future cash flow available for distributions.
-It is difficult to predict future legislation, regulation, and executive actions, and we cannot predict or control the impact future actions by regulators or government bodies, such as the U.S. Federal Reserve, will have on our business.
+It is difficult to predict future legislation, regulation, and executive actions, and we cannot predict or control the impact future actions by regulators or government bodies, such as the Federal Reserve, will have on our business.